arnbme/nyckelharpa/README.md

 <a name="adjustHSM"></a>
 ## 7. Forced Arming, Adjust HSM Settings.

-Forced Arming is a two step process: An standard initial HSM arming that fails normally, followed by a second arming within 15 seconds that forces HSM to arm.
+Forced Arming is a two step process: An standard initial HSM arming that fails normally, followed by a second arming within globally defined arming window seconds (default 15) that forces HSM to arm.
 It works from any arming source, including: keypads, locks, dashboards, and the HSM app

 1. Required Basic Setup:
 * Follow instructions in Section 6 above, generating the NCKL-child-contact-sensors